allenai/ai2thor-rearrangement/README.md

 ### Install original episodes datasets

-To download pre-generated training, validation and test datasets for rearrangement in iTHOR, from the project's root directory call:
+We need to download pre-generated training, validation and test datasets for rearrangement in iTHOR.
+From the project's root directory, call:
 ```bash
 inv install-ithor-dataset -d 2022
 ```